tvdboom/ATOM/docs_sources/faq.md

 <a name="q6"></a>
 ### 6. Can I train models through atom using a GPU?

 Yes.
-Refer to the [user guide](../user_guide/training/#training-on-gpu) to see what algorithms and models have a GPU implementation.
-Be aware that some of them have additional software and/or hardware dependencies.
+Refer to the [user guide](../user_guide/gpu) to see what algorithms and models have a GPU implementation.
+Be aware that it requires additional software and hardware dependencies.

 <br>